kjkoster/stability-preserving-pid-autotuner/readme.md

 More:

 * check time progression in both tclab and simple_pid.
 I think I am mixing real-time and sped-up times on these, which will screw up the integral and derivative calculations.
-* make time compression possible for simulated envronment, read up on how simple_pid does that.
+* make time compression possible for simulated environment, read up on how simple_pid does that.
 * Add consistent time speedup to the `PlantControl` class.
 * decide: do I cut episodes short?
-That way the step response episodes are of better quality, since they will start at the setpoint change.
+That way the step response episodes are of better quality, since they will start at the set-point change.
 * Do I keep the pattern of comparing running with totals?
 * _after DDPG_ consider convolutions,